HypothesisWorks/hypothesis-ruby/AWFUL-HACKS.md

 Anyway, that's how we print examples now.
 Sorry.

-Can be removed when: Dear Rspec developers.
-I owe you a proposed "details" API suggestion.
+Can be removed when: We might be stuck with this one unless we can get a "details" API upstream to both RSPec and minitest, and any other thing it might be reasonable to support.

+This is highly aesthetically displeasing but actually not too bad in effect.
+The damage is pretty localised, and the results seem to be good.